LivePersonInc/developer-center/pages/documents/rt-interactions/c4m-engagement/overview.md

 * HTTPS only - Only **secured** (SSL) requests will be handled
 * JSON based - All data (both directions) will be passed using a valid JSON
 * Same URL Path - All HTTP requests will be sent with the same URL path (query params may be different)
-* Note the updated data that is returned in the response and use it - pageId, visitorId & sessionId

 ### Important Disclaimer
 The "Monitor API" is a **stateful API**.
 The identifier of the API's state (AKA - session / context) is a pair of 2 parameters - 'vid' and 'sid'.
 It is highly (!) recommended to provide a valid value to both these parameters when accessing this resource:
 - A response code of **200 (OK)** 		- means that the values of the 'vid' and 'sid' query parameters that were provided are valid - the pair represents a valid state.
 - A response code of **201 (CREATED)** 	- means that no values were provided for the 'vid' and/or the 'sid' query parameters, or the values provided are otherwise invalid - therefore, a new state was created, which is represented by the 'vid' and 'sid' pair that appears in the response body.

-### Assumptions
-* There are three separate identifiers - consumerId (authenticated), lpConsumerId (unauthenticated) and the visitorId (shark vid).
-There can be several visitorIds for the same consumerId/lpConsumerId and vice versa.

 ### Forward Compatibility
 * Clients should not rely on a closed set of attributes since the format is JSON (no exceptions on marshaling objects).